jazz-community/welcome/README.md

 The [DNG Client Extensions](https://github.com/jazz-community/dng-client-extensions) repository contains a few open social gadgets for DNG, you can find more details in the repository itself.

 ### Development and boiler plates
-In order to get started with your own projects, the below repositories help you to get started more easily and should help you to improve your development workflow:
+The below repositories help you to get started with your own projects and also help to improve your development workflow:
 - [Jazz Debug Environment](https://github.com/jazz-community/jazz-debug-environment) - Command line based ready-to-go environment for extending and debugging jazz extensions.
 You can use your favorite Editor or IDE and attach a remote debugger to it.
 - [Jazz Plugin Bootstrapper](https://github.com/jazz-community/jazz-plugin-maven-archetype) - Bootstrap a new jazz service with only a few commands!
 Uses a shared [Base Service](https://github.com/jazz-community/jazz-plugin-maven-archetype) to encapsulate code for generating services.
 - [P2 Repository Converter](https://github.com/jazz-community/jazz-p2-repository-converter) - Create a _p2_ compliant package of the RTC SDK.
 This should soon be obsolete once IBM officially provides a p2 package of the SDK.